Letters to Emma: a memoir of grief and God’s love

 I’ve sailed through some pretty rough seas in recent years, but God has been there with me in the thick of the storm and in the aftermath.

 My first book, Letters to Emma: a memoir of grief and God’s love (2016) grew out of this time.
 It describes my sorrow and struggles after the death of my beloved husband Paul in 2011.
-And in a way, it’s a testament not only to God’s loving care but also to his kindness in blessing me so deeply in my marriage to Paul.
+And it’s a testament not only to God’s loving care but also to his kindness in blessing me so deeply in my marriage to Paul.

 It’s called Letters to Emma because it was my friend Emma who first asked me to consider writing about my experience of loss and grief.
 The only way I could do it was to imagine I was writing a letter addressed to one person – to Emma herself.

 As a literary device it worked perfectly.
 It enabled me to write openly and honestly about a difficult, painful subject.

 In the end I wrote six letters and published them on Write What You See as blog posts in Aug/Sept 2015.
 The response was overwhelming.